jeffskinnerbox/blog/content/ideas/getting-started-with-lidar.md

 ## Conclusion

-For a Raspberry Pi 5-based robot operating at 1 m/s with rapid turn capability, the **RPLIDAR C1** offers the best combination of value, performance, and modern features.
+For a Raspberry Pi 5-based robot operating at 1 m/s with rapid turn capability, the **RPLiDAR C1** offers the best combination of value, performance, and modern features.
 Its DTOF technology and minimal blind zone address the key challenges of compact robot navigation.
-The **RPLIDAR A1** remains an excellent choice for budget-conscious builds with proven reliability.
-For professional or long-term projects where budget allows, the **RPLIDAR A2M12** provides meaningful improvements in range, resolution, and longevity that justify the incremental cost.
+The **RPLiDAR A1** remains an excellent choice for budget-conscious builds with proven reliability.
+For professional or long-term projects where budget allows, the **RPLiDAR A2M12** provides meaningful improvements in range, resolution, and longevity that justify the incremental cost.

 The higher-end S2, A3, and S3 models deliver exceptional performance but are optimized for applications (outdoor navigation, 30m+ range, industrial environments) that exceed your stated requirements.
 Reserve these for future platform upgrades or if specific capabilities (outdoor operation, IP65 rating, maximum range) are mission-critical.